Cairi-S/vegan-Glasgow/documentation/TESTING.md

 ### FURTHER TESTING ###

+All pages were tested using [Google Chromes DevTools](https://developer.chrome.com/docs/devtools/) and the inbuilt mobile sizing -  all pages were tested across all available mock devices except Galaxy Fold.

 As well as testing across the in-built mobile sizing on devTools I invited friends and family to view the site on their devices and report any issues.
 Devices included:

 - MacBook Pro